 The South, Isthmus, Central, and North Areas each contain aquatic resources that potentially meet the definition of waters of the United States pursuant to Clean Water Act (CWA) Section 404.
 All potential waters of the United States associated with the individual areas are also considered waters of the state, and impacts would require a Water Quality Certification from the RWQCB pursuant to CWA Section 401.
-There are no "isolated" or "non-federal" waters that would be subject to waste discharge requirements under the Porter Cologne Water Quality Control Act (GLA 2017b, CRC 2019).
+There does are not appear to be any "isolated" or "non-federal" waters that would be subject to waste discharge requirements under the Porter Cologne Water Quality Control Act-(GLA 2017b, CRC 2019); however, this will be verified at the project-level for each restoration area in accordance with Mitigation Measure BIO-10.